 What is Your Injury Claim Worth?

-Medical expenses incurred as a result of the injury
+- Medical expenses incurred as a result of the injury

-Income lost because of being unable to work
+- Income lost because of being unable to work

-Loss of earning capacity
+- Loss of earning capacity

-Pain and suffering, which refers to the physical pain and mental suffering endured by the worker
+- Pain and suffering, which refers to the physical pain and mental suffering endured by the worker

 Contacting an Experienced West Virginia Work Injury Lawyer

 The experienced and knowledgeable West Virginia pipefitter accident lawyers at the Robinette Legal Group understand the challenges workers and their families face in the aftermath of a traumatic workplace accident.
-We will fight for your rights every step of the way and help ensure that you receive fair and full compensation for your losses.
+We will fight for your rights every step of the way and help ensure that you receive fair and total compensation for your losses.
 Call us at (304) 594-1800 to schedule a free consultation and comprehensive case evaluation.